 How to calculate inventory turnover

-The basic inventory turnover formula is COGS divided by average inventory equals inventory turnover ratio.
+The cost of goods sold divided by average inventory equals the inventory turnover ratio.

 For our stuffed bear example, the calculation would look like this:

 The inventory turn rate for the quarter was 1.3.
 In other words, 1.3 times the average inventory sold during this quarter.